Summary

 4. Record a video pitch

 If you’re the type of person who is comfortable talking on video, then this is a sort of modern version of the bookstore pitch.
 Of course, instead of trying to convince some skeptical bookstore owner, this method brings you directly to the screens of your future readers.
-This has the advantage of putting you directly in touch with your actual target group, which of course means that you are making more money per sold copy than if you were to sell via a bookstore.
+This has the advantage of putting you directly in touch with your actual target group, which means that you are making more money per sold copy than if you were to sell via a bookstore.

 Once you have your video pitch, upload it (or share a link to it) in the places where your previously researched target audience will see it.
 Ask them to share it if possible – having some ambassadors is always a great help when it comes to marketing and selling your book.

-5. Host a book launch party
+5. Host a book release party

 6. Think about how to sell your book—not just a book